pietrobraione/tardis/README.md

 ## Building TARDIS

-TARDIS is composed by several projects, some of which are imported as git submodules, and is built with Gradle.
-First, you should ensure that all the dependencies are present, including Z3 (see section "Dependencies").
-Then, you should clone the TARDIS git repository and init/update its submodules.
+TARDIS is composed by several projects, some of which are imported as git submodules, and is built with Gradle version 6.7.1, that is included in the repository.
+First, ensure that all the dependencies are present, including Z3 (see section "Dependencies").
+Then, clone the TARDIS git repository and init/update its submodules.
 If you work from the command line, this means running first `git clone`, and then `git submodule init && git submodule update`.
+Then perform the fix to the test suite of the JBSE subproject, fix that is described in the "Building JBSE" section of the README.md file of the JBSE project.
 Once done all this, run the build Gradle task by invoking `gradlew build`.

 ## Dependencies

 TARDIS has many dependencies.
 It must be built using a JDK version 8 - neither less, nor more.
+We suggest to use the latest [AdoptOpenJDK](https://adoptopenjdk.net/) v8 with HotSpot JVM (note that the JDK with the OpenJ9 JVM currently does not work, because there are some slight differences in the standard library classes).
 The Gradle wrapper `gradlew` included in the repository will take care to select the right version of Gradle.
 Gradle will automatically resolve and use the following compile-time-only dependencies:

 * [JavaCC](https://javacc.org) is used in the JBSE submodule for compiling the parser for the JBSE settings files.
 * [JUnit](http://junit.org) is used in the JBSE submodule for running the test suite that comes with JBSE (in future TARDIS might come with a test suite of its own).